Georg Wetzell

-Georg Wetzell (5 March 1869 – 3 January 1947) was a German General of the Infantry and from 1925 to 1927 chief of the Truppenamt (troop office) of the Reichswehr.
+Georg Wetzell (5 March 1869 – 3 January 1947) was a German career military officer who served for 38 years in the Imperial German Army and the Reichswehr.
+He participated in World War I, largely in staff positions – including on the Great General Staff – and was highly decorated.
+In the post-war period, he rose to the rank of General of the Infantry and was chief of the Truppenamt (troop office) from 1925 to 1927.
+After his retirement from active service, he acted as a military advisor to the government of China, edited a military journal and authored essays on military matters.

-Biography
+Early life and career

-On 1 October 1889, Wetzell joined the Pioneer Battalion No. 16 of the Prussian Army in Metz as a Fahnenjunker and was promoted to second lieutenant by the end of August 1891.
-As such, he was transferred to the Pioneer Battalion No. 20, also stationed in Metz, on 1 October 1893, and attended the Unified Artillery and Engineering School for further training.
-In 1898 he was assigned to Infantry Regiment No. 144, in which he was promoted to Premierleutnant.
-From 1901 to 1903 Wetzell attended the Prussian Staff College and was then assigned to the General Staff.
+Wetzell was born in 1869 at Nieder-Erlenbach in the Grand Duchy of Hesse.
+On 1 October 1889, he joined Pioneer Battalion No. 16 of the Prussian Army in Metz as a Fahnenjunker (officer cadet) and was commissioned as a Leutnant by the end of August 1891.
+He was transferred to Pioneer Battalion No. 20, also stationed in Metz, on 1 October 1893, and attended the Unified Artillery and Engineering School for further training.
+In 1898, he was assigned to the 144th Infantry Regiment, in which he was promoted to Premierleutnant.
+From 1901 to 1903, Wetzell attended the Prussian Staff College and was then assigned to the General Staff.
+After promotion to Major on 1 October 1912, he was assigned as Ia (first staff officer) to the staff of the III Army Corps on 22 March 1913.